 Shielding measurement spot from all source of external light, (sun light and artificial light) will normally solve the problem

 Response time of the pyrometer is automatically calculated or is there a parameter that we can fine tune?
-How is pyrometer parameters setting is influenced by process speed?
+How is the pyrometer parameters setting is influenced by process speed?

 Response time is a changeable parameter which you can set via SD3000 application SW (screen “Parameters”, “Tau” –Average number).